 |

-made an 80-page formal written submission to The Commission's Chairman, Mr Tom Sherman, congratulated the PR Society's Queensland Branch on the quality of its submission, describing it as "thorough" and "well-researched, and further declared that the PRSAQ was the only entity making a submission that the Commission had congratulated.
-The submission contained the following summary of its recommendations: (1) Of course, no electoral system is perfect However, we believe that the quota-preferential or single transferable vote (STV) system of
+formal written submission to The Commission's Chairman, Mr Tom Sherman, congratulated the PR Society's Queensland Branch on the quality of its submission, describing it as “thorough” and “well-researched”, and further declared that the PRSAQ was the only entity making a submission that the Commission had congratulated.
+The submission contained the following summary of its recommendations: (1) Of course, no electoral system is perfect However, we believe that the quota-preferential or single transferable vote (STV)

 ||